 A whole-home air purification system can eliminate pollution in your home’s air.
 And possibly offer relief to the asthma and allergy sufferers in your household.

 Studies have found controlling exposure to indoor allergens and tobacco smoke could prevent 65 percent of asthma cases among elementary school-age children.
 And limiting biological contaminants like dust mites can also reduce childhood asthma cases by 55-60 percent.

 The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they built an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

-These filters have a MERV rating of 1721, depending on the kind.
-This rating indicates how effectively a filter can clear pollutants from the air.
+These filters have a MERV rating of 1721, depending on the brand.
+This rating indicates how successfully a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration capabilities, HEPA filters are deep and can restrict airflow.
-It’s important to touch base with Peitz Service Experts Heating & Air Conditioning to verify your heating and cooling system can work with one.
+It’s important to touch base with Peitz Service Experts to verify your heating and cooling system can run with one.

 Media air cleaners are sturdier than regular air filters.
 They’re often four to five times wider—or more.
-This barrier mounts snugly against your HVAC system.
+This barrier attaches snugly against your HVAC system.